OYMiss/oymiss.github.io/src/content/blog/storage/data-management-on-zns-ssd.md

 ### Parallel Control

 One thread can allocate a zone in the waiting group for exclusive writing.
-After that, the zone will be transfered into the writing group and further writes of the zone do not need locks.
+After that, the zone will be transferred into the writing group and further writes of the zone do not need locks.
 The states of the zone group are controlled using a mutex lock (called `#group-lock`).
-The number of active/open zones can be controlled in steps 1 and 4 using an simple counter.
+The number of active/open zones can be controlled in steps 1 and 4 using a simple counter.

 The mapping will be updated after writing data and accessed before reading data.
 Therefore, a mutex lock is also needed for mapping (called `#mapping-lock`).